mariuseikenes/arraz/README.md

 ### Features
 - Scorekeeping for multiple games (X01, Cricket, Killer and Shanghai for now)
-- Guides (How to set up a dartboard for now, more coming)
+- Guides
-- Rulebook - Rules for all games Arraz supports
+- Rulebook - Rules for all games Arraz supports, and some more

 ### Built With